FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: Implementation Details of Baselines

 \subsubsection{Constraints}

 To match the agent's compute budget, human practitioners were restricted to a \textbf{``Two-Pass'' protocol}: one initial exploration run and one refinement run.
-They were prohibited from performing infinite grid searches, simulating realistic resource constraints.
+They were prohibited from performing open-ended grid searches and did not use LLM assistance for data synthesis or cleaning in the main Manual SFT baseline.
+This restricted iteration count is an important limitation of the comparison.